 When pain is severe or deformities disabling, and especially when medications fail to prevent or slow joint damage, surgery to repair damaged joints may be indicated.
 Commonly this involves hip and knee joint replacements but it may be necessary to perform other joint replacements.
 The repair of tendons and removal of an inflamed synovium (synovectomy) may also be required.

-Some people find therapies such as acupuncture, meditation, relaxation techniques and homeopathy helpful in managing symptoms.
-Dietary supplements such as fish oils may also be beneficial.
+Some people find therapies such as meditation and relaxation techniques helpful in managing symptoms.
+The anti-inflammatory effects of some fish oils may also be beneficial.

 Arthritis New Zealand

 Freephone 0800 663 463

 Mayo Clinic (2016).
 Rheumatoid arthritis (Web Page).
 Rochester, NY: Mayo Foundation for Medical Education and Research. http://www.mayoclinic.org/diseases-conditions/rheumatoid-arthritis/home/ovc-20197388 [Accessed: 25/07/17]

 Smith, H.R.
 (2017).
 Rheumatoid arthritis (Web page).
 Medscape Drugs and Diseases.
 New York, NY: WebMD LLC. http://emedicine.medscape.com/article/331715-overview?src=refgatesrc1 [Accessed: 25/07/17]